Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Experiments

 \subsection{Gravitational Lensing}

 To test our algorithm in a more realistic and high-dimensional setting, we consider a simplified astrophysics problem: gravitational lensing source reconstruction.
 Gravitational lensing occurs in nature when light rays from a distant galaxy move along curved rather than straight paths due to the mass of another intervening galaxy (the `lens') \citep{treu2010strong}.
 The result is a highly-distorted, ring-shaped image of the background galaxy.
 The goal of source reconstruction is to infer from a noisy image what the light from the source galaxy looks like without distortions, assuming the mathematical form of the distortions is perfectly known.
+In this high-dimensional setting, coverage checks based on the posterior's HPD region are intractable.

 The simulator in this scenario samples the source galaxy's light $\theta$ from a multivariate-normal distribution that we fit to a dataset of galaxy images \citep{2019ApJ...882....6S, 2021ApJ...912...41S}.
 A matrix $A$ encoding the lensing distortions are then applied, and the final observation is produced by adding Gaussian pixel noise of standard deviation $\sigma_n$, so that $x \sim \mathcal{N}(A \theta, \sigma_n^2)$.
 For computational convenience, we use $16 \times 16$-pixel source images and $32 \times 32$-pixel observations.